enkitaa/full-stack-app-hosting/udagram/README.md

 Provision the necessary AWS services needed for running the application:

-1. In AWS, provision a publicly available RDS database running Postgres. <Place holder for link to classroom article>
+1. In AWS, provision a publicly available RDS database running Postgres.
 1. In AWS, provision a s3 bucket for hosting the uploaded files. <Place holder for tlink to classroom article>
 1. Export the ENV variables needed or use a package like [dotnev](https://www.npmjs.com/package/dotenv)/.
 1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run dev`.